 We pride ourselves on the fact that our scholars live in the real world, not in an ivory tower.
 Around the country and the globe, NYU Law professors engage directly with the most pressing issues of the day.
 They pursue matters that are before courts and regulatory agencies, testify before lawmakers, serve on commissions, and advise government entities, NGOs, and other organizations.

-- Bryan Stevenson wins Supreme Court rulings on death penalty and mandatory life-without-parole sentences for juveniles
+- Bryan Stevenson, who has won Supreme Court rulings on death penalty and mandatory life-without-parole sentences for juveniles, gets attention for his efforts to mark the American South's history of slavery.

 Teachers Who Are Also Mentors